ELTERWATER,

 we then came to Elterwater Park Country Guest House, formerly

-of the buildings, on which is carved the alphabet in 5 different
+"That stone set into the wall is of interest, with the alphabet carved in 5 different

 "Where now"?, asked